Benito Pérez Galdós: National Episodes

 "If all the historical material of those years (19th century) were lost, saving the work of Galdós, it would not matter.
 There is complete, alive, real life of the nation during the hundred years that covered the author's claw.
 There are, forever, its hundreds and hundreds of historical and imagined characters, as true one as the other (...)
 Only the greatest in the world, and there are enough fingers to count them, achieved as much.
 And even more: I would leave him in the novel glory of his time hand in hand with Tolstoy, because, besides giving life to beings forever present, they knew how to bring to light the genius of their homeland through its struggles, glories and misfortunes (...)
-Galdós has done more for the knowledge of Spain by the Spaniards -by the Spanish people- than all the historians together".
+Galdós has done more for the knowledge of Spain by the Spaniards (...) than all the historians together".

-The first episode was called Trafalgar and appeared in 1873.
-Successive episodes appeared in fits and starts until the forty-sixth and final novel, Cánovas, appeared in 1912.
-Every so often, Pérez Galdós seemed to grow tired of this project and stated that he would not write another episode.
-However, the public bought them avidly, despite the criticism that was levelled at his other works, and they remained the basis of his contemporary reputation and income.
-He conducted an enormous amount of research in the writing of these stories because official reports, newspaper accounts and histories were often rigidly partisan.
-To achieve balance and a wider perspective, Pérez Galdós sought out survivors and eyewitnesses to the actual events – such as an old man who had been a cabin boy aboard the ship Santísima Trinidad at Trafalgar, who became the central figure of that book.
-Pérez Galdós is often critical of the official versions of the events he describes and often ran into problems with the Catholic Church, then a dominant force in Spanish cultural life.
+The first volume was called Trafalgar and appeared in 1873.
+Successive volumes appeared irregularly, until the forty-sixth and final novel, Cánovas, was published in 1912.
+These historical novels sold well, and they remained the basis of Pérez Galdós' contemporary reputation and income.
+He used careful research to write these stories, and to achieve balance and wider perspectives, Pérez Galdós often sought out survivors and eyewitnesses to the actual events – such as an old man who had been a cabin boy aboard the ship Santísima Trinidad at Trafalgar, who became the central figure of that book.
+Pérez Galdós was often critical of the official versions of the events he described, and often ran into problems with the Catholic Church, then a dominant force in Spanish cultural life.

 Other novels

-Literary critic José Montesinos classified Galdos's other novels into the following groups:
+Literary critic José Montesinos classified Pérez Galdós' other novels into the following groups: